 Why is an Emergency Fund Necessary?

-Having emergency funds in reserve keeps you from being tempted to use credit cards, payday loans, and cash advances to deal with the curveballs of life.
-It keeps you protected and on track to get out of debt while helping you develop the new habits you need to get out of debt for good.
+Having emergency funds in reserve keeps you from being tempted to use credit cards, payday loans, and cash advances to deal with the curveballs of life, such as a job loss or worldwide pandemic.
+It keeps you protected and on track to get out of debt while helping you develop the new money management habits you need to get out of debt for good.

-Below I’ll show you why an emergency fund is necessary, and how you can come up with $1,000 to fund yours, even if you don’t have a large income.
+Below I’ll show you why an emergency fund is necessary, and how you can save $1,000 to fund yours, even if you don’t have a large income.

 Why Do You Need $1,000 for an Emergency Fund?